 What about today?
 How are these standard ports different?
 Have any deprecated over time?

 SMTP port 25 continues to be used primarily for SMTP relaying.
-SMTP relaying is the transmittal of email from email server to email server.
+SMTP relaying is the transmission of email from email server to email server.

 IANA has reassigned a new service to this port, and it should no longer be used for SMTP communications.

 However, because it was once recognized by IANA as valid, there may be legacy systems that are only capable of using this connection method.
-As a result, Mailgun supports SSL connections via port 465.
 Typically, you will use this port only if your application demands it.
 A quick Google search, and you'll find many consumer Inbox Service Providers' (ISPs) articles that suggest port 465 as the recommended setup.
-Hopefully, this ends soon!
-It is not RFC compliant.
+However, we do not recommend it, as it is not RFC compliant.

 This is the default mail submission port.
-When an email client or outgoing server is submitting an email to be routed by a proper mail server, it should always use SMTP port 587 as the default port.
+When users submit an email to be routed by a proper mail server, this is the one that will provide best results.

-This port, coupled with TLS encryption, will ensure that email is submitted securely and following the guidelines set out by the IETF.
+Port 587, coupled with TLS encryption, ensures that email is submitted securely and following the guidelines set out by the IETF.

 All Mailgun customers should consider using port 587 as their default SMTP port unless you're explicitly blocked by your upstream network or hosting provider.